chilicoder/study-wpm-workbook/README.md

 * Project managers
 * Business analysts

+> Revealing stakeholders is also one of the initial activities in interaction design.

 ![tab33][WysockiTab33]
 [WysockiTab33]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-tab-3-3.png "Mapping of the Ten Knowledge Areas to the Five Process Groups"

 The Process Groups are the building blocks of project management methodologies.
 Similarly, by selecting and adapting the processes within a Process Group, you can establish the specific processes that drive a PMLC.
 So the processes within a Process Group are the detailed building blocks of the phases of the PMLC.

+> I experince a lack of examples here and can't understand the value of this matrix.
+Feels like

 ###Ch4 Scoping in TPM
 Managing Client Expectations